 The coronavirus pandemic changed so much in our lives, from where we work to how we buy our groceries.
 For hardworking families across America, the economic impact of the pandemic means long-term financial hardship.
-Since the beginning of the pandemic, millions have filed for unemployment.
-That means millions of more families may face the difficult decision of paying rent or buying groceries this month – and will likely face similar difficult decisions in the months to come as they recover.

 Here’s what you need to know about why the pandemic has led more people to seek help from food banks: